RobertLindgren33/Academic-webpage/content/author/admin/_index.md

 +++
 # Display name
-name = "Robert & Björn"
+name = "Robert and Björn"

 # Username (this should match the folder name)
 authors = ["admin"]